ZacharyTinker/Quizzing-Rule-Book-GLD/rule_book/05_scoring.md

 All points earned or deducted by an individual are to be counted towards the team's points.

 #### Points Earned
+- +10 points for the 1st correct answer given by the 3rd and subsequent quizzer on the team, excluding bonus questions
 - +20 points for every correct bonus question before question number 17
      - In 2-team quizzes, this scoring rule does not apply
 - +10 points for every correct bonus question after and including question number 17
      - In 2-team quizzes, all correct bonus questions are worth 10 points

-##### Progressive Bonuses
+>##### Progressive Bonuses
-- +10 points for the 1st correct answer given by the 2nd quizzer on the team, excluding bonus questions
+>- +10 points for the 1st correct answer given by the 2nd quizzer on the team, excluding bonus questions
-- +20 points for the 1st correct answer given by the 3rd quizzer on the team, excluding bonus questions
+>- +20 points for the 1st correct answer given by the 3rd quizzer on the team, excluding bonus questions
-- +30 points for the 1st correct answer given by the 4th quizzer on the team, excluding bonus questions
+>- +30 points for the 1st correct answer given by the 4th quizzer on the team, excluding bonus questions
-- +40 points for the 1st correct answer given by the 5th quizzer on the team, excluding bonus questions
+>- +40 points for the 1st correct answer given by the 5th quizzer on the team, excluding bonus questions

 #### Readiness Bonus